 BCIS Educational resources

-BCIS provides a large array of educational material from a variety of sources, presentations, audiocasts and webcasts from previous conferences including both AHP and ACI.
+BCIS provides a large array of educational material from a variety of sources, presentations, audiocasts and webcasts from previous conferences including the Combined Trainees Course, AHP Annual Conference and ACI.
 Clinical cases, publication reviews and newsSee more